CandyOre/CS106L/README.md

 ## Description

 Stanford CS106L is a course about Standard C++ Programming.
-There will be a list of "what I learned" when I finished the course.
+I found this course quite easy after I finished CS110L, which is about Safety in System Programming in Rust Language.
+There is a list of "what I learned - what I have learned" for your reference.

+1. STL Stream
+2. Const Correctness
+3. Special Member Functions
+4. Move Semantics
+5. C++ Project Structure & Makefile Basics

 ## Resources